videojs/video.js/docs/api.md

 ### dispose() ###
 Destroys the video player and does any necessary cleanup.
-This is especially helpfull if you are dynamically adding and removing videos to/from the DOM.
-Use after removing videos from the DOM
+This is especially helpful if you are dynamically adding and removing videos to/from the DOM.
+Use after removing videos from the DOM.
 ```js
 myPlayer.dispose();
 ```